eric-price-ok/bordful/docs/theming-customization.md

 2. Resolves Tailwind patterns to their corresponding hex values
 3. Applies the color consistently across all components

+The implementation intelligently handles color stops to ensure smooth transitions even if stops are not specified.

 ## Background Customization

 In addition to the primary color, you can customize the background color of specific sections: